-NEW: Save on cards when you order 3 or more! (price adjusted in cart) + Free Domestic Shipping $50 +
+SAVE on cards when you buy 3 or More + Free Domestic Shipping on $50+ Orders

 I participated in the Women's March in Augusta, Maine, and the spirit of the day, with all the energy and camaraderie and the strength of the women and men around me, inspired me to paint my version of Rosie the Riveter as a woman of color with her knitted pink pussy cap.
 You can purchase prints of the cover from the New Yorker directly.